westpa/westpa/doc/users_guide/faq.rst

 trajectories.
 As such, some of their guidelines for handling periodic boundary conditions may not be applicable.

-- My WESTPA simulation crashed and nth iteration wasn't complete, how can I continue from the nth iteration?
+- How can I restart a WESTPA simulation?

 In general restarting a westpa simulation will restart an incomplete iteration, retaining data from segments that have completed and